MarioGuyWasTakenAgain/Yoshisample-src/Readme.txt

 Simple Program Description

+(THIS TEXT WRITTEN HERE IS NOT BY ME, THIS IS ALL FROM TCRF)

 - "make" Process
   Carry out a "make data" followed by "make" in Directory yoshi/.
 Data Archive (bmp/islebmp/libislebmp.a,  bmp/  menubmp/libmenubmp.a,